-- A certificate of appreciation - Their names listed in the CWC awards gala program - Individual recognition on the CWC website and/or social media.
-(Judges can opt out if desired) - Other benefits as decided by the CWC board each year
+- a certificate of appreciation - individual recognition on the CWC website and/or social media (judges can opt out if desired) - other benefits as decided by the CWC board each year.

 About Us

 Crime Writers of Canada (CWC) is a national non-profit organization for Canadian mystery and crime writers, associated professionals, and others with a serious interest in Canadian crime writing.
 Our mission is to promote Canadian crime writing and to raise the profile of Canadian crime writers with readers, reviewers, librarians, booksellers, and media.